SandyRodger/LS170-171/L5_transport_layer_security.md

 - In order for Identification to be trustworthy we need to trust its source.
 For Digital Certificates these are called Certificate Authorities.
 - When a CA issues a certificate it does these things:
   - Verifies the party requesting the certificate is who they say they are.
-The way they do this depends on the CA and the tyoe of certificate.
-SO for example if its a 'domain validated server certificate' you'd want to prove that the sender actually owns the domain by uploading a specific file to a server that's accessible by the relevant domain.
+The way they do this depends on the CA and the type of certificate.
+So for example if it's a 'domain validated server certificate' you'd want to prove that the sender actually owns the domain by uploading a specific file to a server that's accessible by the relevant domain.
+(Like email confirmation I guess).
-  - Digitally signs the certificate being issued.
-This is usually dione by encryting some date with the CA's own private key and using this as a signature.
+  - They digitally sign the certificate being issued.
+This is usually done by encrypting some data with the CA's own private key and using this as a signature.
 The unencrypted version of the data is also included.
 This is to prove the certificate was issued by the CA. The signature can be decrypted using the CA's public key and checked for a match against the un-encrypted version.

 #### Who are these CAs?

 - There are different levels of CA.
-- An intermediate CA can be any company or body authorised by a 'root CA' to issue Certificates on its behalf.
+- An intermediate CA can be any company or body authorised by a 'root CA' to issue certificates on its behalf.
 For example a widely used intermediatre CA is called 'Let's Encrypt', who provide free automated certificates.
 - Google have their own CA called Google Internet Authority and they issue certificates for all of Google's domains.
-- (Have theychanges their name to Google Trust Services?)
+- (Have they changes their name to Google Trust Services?)

 <img width="1440" alt="Screenshot 2023-05-07 at 12 40 45" src="https://user-images.githubusercontent.com/78854926/236675292-f5ed8395-cae6-4045-bcb2-0a266ac75ebc.png">

 - LS says the "chain of trust" should be "Google.com" to "Google Internet Security" to "GlobalSign".
 But what I'm seeing is "google.com" to "GTS CA 1C3" to "GTS Root R1".
 - The Root CA has the Root Certificate.
 Root Certificates are 'self-signed' and are the end-point in the chain of trust.
-- Client software, like browsers, store a list of these authorities along with their root certificates(with their public keys).
-When receiving a certificate for checking the browser can verify all the intermediaries in the list until it gets to the root CA.
+- Client software, like browsers, store a list of these authorities along with their root certificates (with their public keys).
+When receiving a certificate for checking, the browser can verify all the intermediaries in the list until it gets to the root CA.

 <img width="874" alt="Screenshot 2023-05-07 at 12 52 07" src="https://user-images.githubusercontent.com/78854926/236675766-e03924c1-8175-48ff-bae6-6065ef9af357.png">

 - This chain-like structure provides great security.
-- The private key of Root CAs is heavily guarded.
+- The private key of Root CAs is closely guarded.
 - They don't issue end-user certificates.
 - If the private key of an intermediate CA is compromised then the root CA can cut off that Intermediate CA without the rest being compromised.
 - The trustworthiness of the root CA comes from a company's reputation and longevity.